pyomeca/bioptim/README.md

 If an objective function is provided, the return of the objective function should match the size.
 The `phase` that the parameter applies to.
 Even though a parameter is time independent, one biorbd_model is loaded per phase.
-Since parameters are associate to a specific biorbd_model, one must define a parameter per phase.
+Since parameters are associate to a specific bio_model, one must define a parameter per phase.
 The `penalty_list` is the index in the list the penalty is.
 If one adds multiple parameters, the list is automatically incremented.
 It is useful however to define this value by hand if one wants to declare the parameters out of order or to override a previously declared parameter using `update_parameters`.